Sharlikran/fsdoc/index.md

 {% include tocheader.html level="2" link="news/day-two.html#DayTwo" name="Day Two" %}
 {% include tocheader.html level="2" link="news/day-three.html#DayThreeBrightandEarly" name="Day Three Bright and Early" %}
 {% include tocheader.html level="2" link="news/day-four.html#DayFourofftoalatestart" name="Day Four off to a late start" %}
-{% include tocheader.html level="2" link="#AnotherlatestartfordayfiveandasecondVault" name="Another late start for day five and a second Vault" %}
+{% include tocheader.html level="2" link="news/day-five.html#AnotherlatestartfordayfiveandasecondVault" name="Another late start for day five and a second Vault" %}

+{% include grayheader.html level="2" anchor="AnotherlatestartfordayfiveandasecondVault" name="Early Start on Day Six" %}
 {% include emptyline.html %}
-{% include grayheader.html level="2" anchor="YoutubePlaylist" name="Youtube Playlist" %}
+{% include image.html file="daysixroughstart.jpg" alt="daysixroughstart" %}
 {% include emptyline.html %}
-{% include playlist.html id="PLy1icqIbVqThNSViN7-zpY5d1bM7Ee2oy" %}
+{% include paragraph.html par="Day six was of to a rough start with sever power outages and food shortage.
+There was added chaos from Raider invasions which kept haulting food production.
+They were able to keep things going long enough to get power restored and food for the Swellers.
+Which was a good thing since there are two new members to the vault young Deborah and Betty." %}

 {% include emptyline.html %}
-{% include grayheader.html level="2" anchor="AnotherlatestartfordayfiveandasecondVault" name="Another late start for day five and a second Vault" %}
+{% include image.html file="pulledittogether.jpg" alt="pulledittogether" %}
 {% include emptyline.html %}
-{% include image.html file="dayfivesecondvault.jpg" alt="dayfivesecondvault" %}
+{% include paragraph.html par="Once our energy reserves were restored and more food production was under way we were able to send a few dwellers out into the wasteland in search of mroe guns and outfits." %}

 {% include emptyline.html %}
-{% include paragraph.html par="Today we find the very first Vaultec Vault, vault 001.
-Double-ot One as they call it.
-In order to properly preserve Historical Data (again Youtube videos) on all the adventures our Dwellers embark upon, a second vault had to be discovered.
-Once properly recorded the Historical Data can be sorted and added to the Vault library.
-Hopefully we will have our very own Overseers Office soon." %}
+{% include image.html file="jeffontheroadagain.jpg" alt="jeffontheroadagain" %}
 {% include emptyline.html %}
-{% include image.html file="jeffshouldbebacksoon.jpg" alt="dayfivesecondvault" %}
-{% include emptyline.html %}
-{% include paragraph.html par="Jeff should be back soon.
-WIth no stimpacks or a gun he did the best he could.
-He did find a few outfits, an Officers Uniform and some Formal Wear.
-Once he returns there are some stimpacks waiting and with that and a gun in hand he should be back out to explore the wasteland." %}
-{% include emptyline.html %}
-{% include image.html file="meanwhileinvault111.jpg" alt="dayfivesecondvault" %}
-{% include emptyline.html %}
-{% include paragraph.html par="Meanwhile...
-Back in Vault 111 training continues for our Dwellers to improve their management of Vault resources.
-Another mysterious Stranger was captured at the Vault entrance and again only a few hundred caps on him." %}
-{% include emptyline.html %}
-{% include image.html file="roadtovaultopolis.jpg" alt="dayfivesecondvault" %}
-{% include emptyline.html %}
-{% include paragraph.html par="Our intrepid trio of adventurers are off to find Vaultopolis and any sign of Paula Plumbkin.
-Upon reaching our destination we are told we are in the wrong place and should journey up North." %}
-{% include emptyline.html %}
-{% include paragraph.html par="On a final note we are happy to announce that the first of our historical data is available in the Vault Library.
-Check out the Journey to the Center of Vaultopolis." %}
-{% include navlink.html anchor="Vaultopolis.html#DayTwo" name="Journey to the Center of Vaultopolis" %}
-{% include emptyline.html %}
-{% include image.html file="endofdayfive.jpg" alt="endofdayfive" %}
-{% include emptyline.html %}
-{% include paragraph.html par="At the end of day five, I am two Dwellers from 40 and 7 away from being able to upgrade the Weapons Workshop.
-Our Radio Station reached a Dweller today and we expect a few more tomorrow." %}
+{% include paragraph.html par="Jeff answered the call to action and was joined today by Joan.
+Both equiped with a weapon and stimpacks.
+Jeff has scored first with a Sawed Off Shotgun." %}